Normal heart rates for a sleeping baby range between 65-100 beats per minute, depending on their age.

 - Supraventricular tachycardia (SVT)

 Infants with abnormal heart rhythms may seem fussy, pale, and have low energy levels and problems with feeding.

 SVT, also referred to as atrial tachycardia in some cases, is the most common abnormal heart rhythm found in children, including babies.
 It affects as many as 1 in 250 children.

-SVT occurs when abnormal electrical signals originate in the upper chambers (atria) of the heart, which raises heart rate suddenly and last several seconds, minutes, or hours.
-Different types and causes of SVT include:
+SVT occurs when abnormal electrical signals originate in the upper chambers (atria) of the heart, which raises heart rate suddenly and lasts several seconds, minutes, or hours.
+Different types and causes of SVT include the following:

 If your baby is affected by atrial flutter and atrial fibrillation, they are at increased risk of developing blood clots.
 Much less common than other types of SVT, these may also be associated with congenital heart abnormalities or heart muscle disorders such as cardiomyopathy.